Clear your schedules for September 10. That’s the day Queen Margaret Atwood is

 Annabelle Archer is ahead of her time.
 It makes her lonely in 1879 England, but wonderful company in 2019.
 After getting involved with the suffragette movement, Annabelle is tasked with convincing Sebastian Devereux, the Duke of Montgomery with the ear of the Queen, to the cause.
 Sebastian is prickly in that adorable Darcy-esque way.
 Expect the witty banter of two people who can keep up with each other.

-is one the most urgently needed works of nonfiction of 2019.
+The Ungrateful Refugee is one the most urgently needed works of nonfiction of 2019.
 Dina Nayeri combines recollections of her family's fleeing from Iran in the '70s with reporting about refugees around the world today.
 Don't speak about the refugee crisis before you know the refugee experience, which Nayeri renders so powerfully here.
+More

 Spies!
 The CIA!
 Propaganda schemes!
 All this, for the sake of literature.
 Any reader will appreciate

-, a book that believes in the power of a novel to change the world.
-This is the true story of the CIA’s scheme to transport Boris Pasternak’s epic novel
+The Secrets We Kept, a book that believes in the power of a novel to change the world.
+This is the true story of the CIA’s scheme to transport Boris Pasternak’s epic novel Doctor Zhivago into the USSR with the intention of destabilizing the post-Stalin regime and firing up the people.
+More

 Imagine a world in which concerts and other large public gatherings are illegal, thanks to terror threats and pandemic (it isn’t hard to do).
 Now imagine trying to